 - Spectrophotometer

-In technical terms, breathalyzers contain an anode—a negatively charged electrode—and a cathode—positively charged electrode.
+In technical terms, breathalyzers contain an anode—a negatively charged electrode—and a cathode—a positively charged electrode.
 When you use a breathalyzer, the ethanol in your breath reacts with water from the air and is oxidized to form acetic acid.
-Generally speaking, breathalyzers don’t truly measure blood alcohol content, but instead provide a relatively accurate estimation based on the ethanol in your breath.
+Generally speaking, breathalyzers don’t truly measure blood alcohol content but instead provide a relatively accurate estimation based on the ethanol in your breath.

 What Breathalyzer Test is Used in Florida?

-Law enforcement officials in Florida use a breathalyzer known as the “Intoxilyzer 8000,” a device manufactured by CMI, Inc., based in Owensboro, Kentucky.
+Law enforcement officials use a breathalyzer known as the “Intoxilyzer 8000,” a device manufactured by CMI, Inc., based in Owensboro, Kentucky.
+Florida law mandates the calibration and maintenance of the Intoxilyzer 8000 to ensure accurate BAC readings.
 Because the alcohol concentration released from a person’s lungs is directly correlated to the concentration of alcohol in the blood, the Intoxilyzer 8000 measures a person’s BAC by analyzing the amount of infrared light absorbed by ethyl alcohol within a breath sample.

 Potential Issues That Could Arise with a Florida Breathalyzer Test